 Drilling companies drill wells and pump oil out of the wells.
 Drilling personnel are highly skilled and have much expertise; most drilling companies are contractors hired by big petroleum producers.
 They work on a variety of different “rigs”, including land rigs, submersible rigs, jack-ups, and drillships.
 Only the first is used on land, where wells are drilled from 5,000 to 30,000 feet, while the other three types are used for drilling in swamps, lakes, and oceans.
 Oilfield service companies are the people who assist the drilling companies by manufacturing, repairing, and maintaining the equipment and machinery used to extract and transport oil.
 Some of their services are seismic testing, transporting, and directional services (when wells need to be drilled at an angle or horizontally).

 Refining companies are usually very large firms who also market their product.
 Due to the very substantial amount of capital investment necessary to enter this field, it is dominated by a small number of big competitors.
 During refining, petroleum is separated and converted into fuels like gasoline, aviation fuel, LPG, and kerosene; it is also used to produce asphalt, lubricants, solvents, wax, and petrochemicals (which are in turn used to produce chemicals and plastics).

 Alliance Insurance Group are specialists when it comes to insuring everything involved in both upstream and downstream activities, including workers’ comp, general liability, commercial vehicles, lease operations, contractors, pollution coverage, and more.
-Visit our Oil and Gas page or call us on 303-279-9700.
+Visit our Oil and Gas page or fill out the short form below.